 It’s no wonder that pedestrian accidents result in life-threatening or fatal injuries.
 As pedestrian accident attorneys, we have worked with clients who have suffered:

-The attorneys at The Law Offices of Michael A. DeMayo, L.L.P. ® are here to help pedestrian accident victims throughout the state of North Carolina.
+The North Carolina personal injury attorneys at DeMayo Law Offices are here to help pedestrian accident victims throughout the state of North Carolina.
 We’ll fight for your rights so you can focus on getting back on your feet.
-Call anytime to schedule your free consultation at 877-529-1222.
+Call anytime to schedule your free consultation at (877) 333-1000.